Skip to main content

 ubuntu@volume-attach-1:~$ sudo mount /dev/vdb /data/vdb

-7. Use the lsblk command to check whether the file system and mount point have been applied properly.
+7. Confirm the file system and mount point are correctly applied using lsblk.

 ubuntu@volume-attach-1:~$ sudo lsblk